 #1 Minimal checkout form

 This sounds so obvious but surprisingly, a lot of webmasters make this mistake.
-Instead of having a short and sweat checkout form for mobiles, they ask for a lot of information which distracts mobile users and as a result, the order gets abandoned.
+Instead of having a short and sweet checkout form for mobiles, they ask for a lot of information which distracts mobile users and as a result, the order gets abandoned.

 #2 Allow guest checkout

 Again, forcing a user to register himself/herself first in order to pay for their cart is another mistake that leads to more abandoned orders.
-Allowing them to use guest checkout option would really save their time and increase your sales too.
+Allowing them to use the guest checkout option would really save their time and increase your sales too.

-Smart webmasters would always offer guest checkout on their ecommerce websites.
+Smart webmasters would always offer guest checkout on their eCommerce websites.
 Why?
 Because they simply understand that most of the users would browse & buy the products using their smart devices.

 #3 Show progress bar

-#4 Increase the size of buttons
+#4 Increase the size of the buttons